apache/arrow-site/_posts/2022-10-07-arrow-parquet-encoding-part-2.md

 ## List / Repeated Columns

-Closing out support for nested types are *lists*, which containing a variable number of other values.
-For example, the followig four documents each have a (nullable) field `a` with that contains a list of integers
+Closing out support for nested types are *lists*, which contain a variable number of other values.
+For example, the following four documents each have a (nullable) field `a` containing a list of integers

 ```json
 {                     <-- First record